Vani0503/Agentic-System-Design/README.md

 ---

-## Interview Talking Points

-If asked to explain this project in 2 minutes:

-"I built a genuine agentic AI system — not a two-step LLM chain, but a system where the LLM autonomously decides which tools to call, in what order, with what arguments, and when it has enough information to stop.
+Takeaways: I built a genuine agentic AI system — not a two-step LLM chain, but a system where the LLM autonomously decides which tools to call, in what order, with what arguments, and when it has enough information to stop.